kodaren/openfaas-functions/README.md

 ```

 ### youtube-filename
-Get a filename from the given YouTube URL or ID
+Get the original filename from the given YouTube URL or ID

 Invoke using the FAAS CLI:
 ```